floehopper/instantiator/README.md

 I want to be able to instantiate an arbitrary Ruby class without knowing anything about the constructor.

+The initial requirement for this has come from my [Introspection](https://github.com/floehopper/introspection) project.

 ### Usage

     class ArbitraryClass